-identifiable information.
-We continued to identify federal information security as a government-wide high-risk area in our February 2017 high-risk update report.
-8
+security as a government-wide high-risk area in our February 2017 highrisk update report.7

 My statement today provides an update on agencies' progress in improving the management of IT acquisitions and operations and the security of federal IT.
-The statement is based on our prior reports issued between February1997 and May 2018 that discuss federal agencies' (1) implementation of Chief Information Officer (CIO) responsibilities, (2) fulfillment of CIO IT acquisition review requirements, (3) data center consolidation efforts, (4) management of software licenses, and (5) compliance with federal cybersecurity requirements.
+The statement is based on our prior reports issued between February 1997 and August 2018 that discuss federal agencies' (1) implementation of Chief Information Officer (CIO) responsibilities, (2) fulfillment of CIO IT acquisition review requirements, (3) data center consolidation efforts, (4) management of software licenses, and (5) compliance with federal cybersecurity requirements.
 A more detailed discussion of the objectives, scope, and methodology for this work is included in each of the reports that are cited throughout this statement.

-In addition, we have included preliminary results from our ongoing work reviewing the authorities of federal CIOs.
-The draft report related to this work is currently being reviewed by the agencies and we expect to issue it in June 2018.
+In addition, we have included preliminary results from our ongoing work reviewing the progress being made by federal agencies on data center optimization.
+The draft report related to this work is currently being reviewed by the agencies and we expect to issue it in early 2019.